Strong résumé? – Tick!

 It’s not for the likes of me…

 One of my friends, Rachel, was offered an internal promotion a few years ago.
-She was shifting from a State IT Manager role to a National IT Manager role.
-At the time, I made the idle comment: ‘That would have to be worth at least $200,000’.
+She was shifting from State to National IT Manager.
+At the time, I made the idle comment: ‘That would have to be worth at least $300,000’.

 Rachel was quite surprised and went off to investigate.
-She found that, indeed, the roles generally were paying in excess of $200,000.
+She found that, indeed, the roles generally were paying more than $300,000.

 When Rachel negotiated with her organisation, they were aghast.
-They commented that to give her what she wanted would be a 70% salary increase, that they had never awarded such an increase to an internal applicant and that they couldn’t do it.
+They commented that to give her what she wanted would be a 70% salary increase, that they’d never awarded such an increase to an internal applicant and that they couldn’t do it.

 Immediately afterwards, her organisation prepared itself for an international IPO, which resulted in a world-wide salary freeze for two years.
-If Rachel had not held firm, she not only would never have caught up with her desired salary, she would have effectively gone backwards, as did most of her colleagues.
+If Rachel had given in, not only would she NEVER have caught up with her desired salary, she would have effectively gone backwards, as did most of her colleagues.

 Master the 4 P’s

-As you prepare to negotiate with your prospective employer, your focus may be on ensuring that you are not going to be underpaid.
+As you prepare to negotiate with your prospective employer, you might be focusing on ensuring you’re not going to be underpaid.
 Don’t ignore the dangers in being overpaid.

 Your new employer will quickly assess your true worth once you settle into the role.
 If they believe that you are not worth your salary, it generally leads to trouble.
 Often, your role will be the first to go in a restructure.